- Date of Brass:

 - London and Norwich N. 6

-Elizabeth Buttry became the prioress of Campsey Ash in 1526.
-The priory was one of Austin nuns, founded around 1195 by Theobald de Valoignes, who gave his two sisters, Joan and Agnes, his land in the parish on which to build it.
-They were successively the first two prioresses.
-Over the next few hundred year the priory benefited from further gifts of land.
-In the Valor Ecclesiasticus of 1535 that preceded the reformation of the monasteries, Campsey was valued at a little over £182, short of the £200 that would have saved it from suppression in 1536 but only because a chantry within the priory church which was valued at over £35 was not counted.
-There was no sign of any behaviour that would have merited reformation in the priory's recent history.
 Buttry had joined the priory by 1492 when a visitation was carried out on behalf of the Bishop of Norwich by his brother, Archdeacon Goldwell.
 Bishop Nykke performed the visitation in 1514 when there was a complement of twenty nuns including the prioress.
-As in 1492, the visitation found nothing demanding any reformation.
+Both in 1492 and in 1514, the visitation found nothing demanding reform.
 This pattern was repeated in 1520 and 1526, the latter taking place shortly after Buttry's elevation to prioress.
-However her rule as prioress was found to be over-strict and austere when the 1532 visitation took place.
-Most of the nuns made complaints on this occasions.
-Unwholesome food was another cause of dissatisfaction.
-The precentrix complained that a month previously they had been made to eat a bullock that would have died of disease had it not been slaughtered and the general view was the prioress was parsimonious and stingy.
+However at the 1532 visitation her rule as prioress was found to be over-strict and austere.
+Most of the nuns made complaints.
+Food was another cause of dissatisfaction.
+The precentrix complained that a month previously they had been made to eat a bullock that would have died of disease had it not been slaughtered; the general view was that the prioress was stingy.
 The cook's unpunctuality also came in for criticism.
-The bishop recommended that the diet should be more generous and wholesome but he had found no problems with the nuns' morality.
+The bishop recommended that the diet should be more generous and wholesome, but found no problems with the nuns' morality.

 Pray for the soule of Eel Buttry sumtyme